-Community-wide, Spring and Fall Yard and Sidewalk Sale – every spring and fall, Port’s residents and businesses put on a community-wide yard and sidewalk sale
+Community-wide, Spring and Fall Yard and Sidewalk Sale – every spring and fall, Port’s residents and businesses put on a community-wide yard and sidewalk sale on Victoria Day Weekend.

 Fish Fry and Dance – every May, the Lions Club of Port Stanley host a large fish fry and dance at the Port Stanley Arena & Community Centre

 Craft and Bake Sale – every spring, Branch 410 (the Last Post Branch) of the Royal Canadian Legion hosts an annual craft and bake sale

 Please visit our ‘Facebook Page‘ for a complete listing of upcoming events in Port Stanley